 Maharishi Patanjali introduced the eight limbs of Yoga (Ashtanga Yoga), each of which lay focus on behavioral, physical, and psychological modifications to lead a healthier lifestyle.

-Maharishi Patanjali states that the third, in the series of eight limbs of Ashtanga Yoga, is asana.
+Maharishi Patanjali states that the third is an asana in the series of eight limbs of Ashtanga Yoga.
 The concept of asana deals with the knowledge of physical postures of Yoga.

 There is a Yoga posture for almost every muscle and organ of the human body.
-Yoga not only improves physical health but is also effective in curbing certain health disorders.
+Yoga improves physical health and is also effective in curbing certain health disorders.
 (CLICK HERE to know more on the benefits of Yoga in improving physical health)

 The teachings of Yoga focus on stretching, strengthening, and toning of the muscles and activating better functions of all organs.
 Perfection of each Yoga posture depends on the positioning of each body part during the pose.